MecSim/MecSimCalc-docs/docs/getting-started/Tables.md

 ```

 :::caution

-The above utility routine works only for a table with multiple columns.
+The above utility function works only for a table with multiple columns.
 It can easily be edited to generate a table with one column.
 :::

-Alternatively, a _**developer**_ can choose many of the python libraries that can output an html table directly.
-For example, the [Pandas library](https://pandas.pydata.org/) which is available to MecSimCalc _**developers**_ has the built-in functionality of converting [pandas tables to html](https://pandas.pydata.org/docs/reference/api/pandas.DataFrame.to_html.html).
+3. A _**developer**_ can use one of the many Python libraries that can output a html table directly.
+For example, the popular [Pandas library](https://pandas.pydata.org/), which is available on MecSimCalc has the built-in functionality of converting [Pandas tables to html](https://pandas.pydata.org/docs/reference/api/pandas.DataFrame.to_html.html).

-In the next example, we show how an html table can be generated using both a utility routine and Pandas library.
+In the next example, we will show how an html table can be generated using both a utility function and the Pandas library.